 The title of this manuscript could be changed as ".....under elastic-plastic and visco-plastic deformations......"?

-Response: Thank the reviewer’s suggestion which broad the scope.
-But this work employed the plastic strain rate-based crystal plasticity.
-We would like to address the interaction between elastic-plastic deformation, diffusion and microstructure evolution.
-So we want to keep the tile.
-In future we will add creep mechanisms and radiation into this model.
+Response: We thank the reviewer for their suggestion which can broaden the scope of this work.
+However, this work employed the plastic strain rate-based crystal plasticity.
+We would like to address the interaction between elastic-plastic deformation, diffusion, and microstructure evolution.
+So we want to keep the title.
+In the future, we will add creep mechanisms and radiation into this model.

 (2) the mechanism of bubble growth or shrinkage could be interpreted more basically? depending on the pressure differences between the bubble pressure and macroscale pressure?

-Response: The gas bubble evolution is described by phase field model.
+Response: The gas bubble evolution is described by the phase-field model.
 So the gas bubble growth or shrinkage is determined by the minimization of total free energy of the system.
-In our model the effect of pressure inside gas bubble on Xe equilibrium concentration and mobility inside gas bubble and matrix is taken into account.
-So the effect of stress ( or pressure) inside gas bubble and in matrix on gas bubble evolution is reflected in thermodynamic and kinetic properties such as chemical free energy and deformation energy.
+In our model, the effect of pressure inside the gas bubble on Xe equilibrium concentration and mobility inside the gas bubble and matrix is taken into account.
+So the effect of stress ( or pressure) inside a gas bubble and in the matrix on gas bubble evolution is reflected in thermodynamic and kinetic properties such as chemical free energy and deformation energy.
+While this may be a more complex way to account for bubble evolution, we believe that it provides additional accuracy and the ability to account for a wider variety of material phenomena.

 (3) In Fig.2, P is the hydrostatic stresses, not the hydrostatic pressure? and in the other planes P also exist?

-Response: Thank reviewer for the correction.
-We made the change.
+Response: We thank the reviewer for the correction, and have made the change.

 (4) In Eq.（8), a sign of dot product exists between the two gradient terms?